GaloyMoney/galoy-infra/README.md

 The initial deploy - while it is automatable - does have a few caveats.
 A complete walkthrough of a rollout is documented in the [examples/gcp](./examples/gcp) folder.

+## K8s upgrade notes

+K8s versions can be upgraded at `ci/k8s-upgrade/main.tf`.

+Major version upgrades should be done with extreme attention as they may introduce breaking changes.

+Minor version upgrade should be done one version at a time (to go from `1.30` to `1.32`, for example, first upgrade to `1.31`).
+On each upgrade, let the version stream into our deployments and confirm everything works fine before moving on.